willis7/sionwilliams_com/site/content/bookshelf.md

 banner = "images/banners/placeholder.png"
 +++

+Full disclosure; the links below are to my Amazon Associates account, and so I would get a little financial kickback if you decided to purchase.

-* [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations][acc1] by by Nicole Forsgren PhD, Jez Humble, Gene Kim
+* [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations][acc1] by Nicole Forsgren PhD, Jez Humble, Gene Kim
 * [Designing Delivery][dd1] by Jeff Sussna
 * [The Phoenix Project][pp1] by Gene Kim
 * [The Lean Startup: How Constant Innovation Creates Radically Successful Businesses][ls1] by Eric Ries